baksoy/baksoy/README.md

 - 👋 Hi, I’m @baksoy (Bera)
-- 👀 I’m interested in all things MuleSoft, Salesforce, and Flutter
+- 👀 I’m interested in all things MuleSoft, Salesforce, and MuleSoft AI Chain
-- 🌱 I’m looking to collaborate on all things tech
 - 📫 How to reach me linkedin.com/in/baksoy

 <!---